ingabire1/Quotes/README.md

-# LIFE Quote
+# Quote

-#### Life quote is an app designed to to create quotes and add the to the other quotes of renown authors, January 28th 2019
+#### quote is an app designed to to create quotes and add the to the other quotes of renown authors, January 28th 2019

 #### By **AIMEE SYLVIE INGABIRE.**